 Breastmilk contains much less iron than formulas, especially the iron-enriched formulas, and this is as it should be.
 Actually, the low levels of iron in breastmilk are thought to give the baby extra protection against infection, as many bacteria require iron in order to multiply.
 The iron in breastmilk is very well utilized by the baby (about 50% is absorbed), while being unavailable to bacteria and the breastfed full term baby does not need any additional iron before about 6 months of age.
 However, introduction of iron containing foods should not be delayed much beyond 6 months of age.

 Exclusively breastfed babies do not usually require solid foods before about 6 months of age.
 Indeed, many do not require solid foods until 9 months or more of age, if we can judge by their weight gain and iron status.
 However, there are some babies who will have great difficulty learning to accept solid food if not offered solids before 7-9 months of age.
 Because the six-month-old baby will also soon need to have an additional source of iron, it is generally recommended and convenient that solids be introduced around 6 months of age.
-Some babies show great interest in grabbing food off your plate by 5 months, and there is no reason not to allow them to start taking the food and playing with it and putting it in their mouths and eating it.
+Some babies show great interest in grabbing food off your plate by 5 months, and there is no reason discourage them from taking the food and playing with it and putting it in their mouths and eating it.

 There is no good reason why a baby needs to eat or be introduced to only one food per week or why vegetables should be started before fruits.
-Anyone worried about the sweetness of fruit has not tasted breastmilk.
+Anyone worried about the sweetness of fruit has not tasted breastmilk recently.
 The six-month-old can be given almost anything off his parents’ plate that can be mashed with a fork.
 If you eat healthy, then baby will eat healthy.
 Far fewer feeding problems will occur if a relaxed approach to feeding is taken.

 See the information sheet “Starting Solid Foods” for more information.

 In modern industrial societies we have so long fed babies with bottles that we cannot imagine that a baby can be fed without one.
-The “need” for baby to take a bottle is purely a manufactured need and marketing continues to emphasize this need.
-No baby needs to take a bottle as an entrance requirement for kindergarten—instead all children will eventually learn to drink from a cup (not a “sippy” cup which is, essentially, a bottle).
+The “need” for baby to take a bottle is purely a manufactured need and aggressive advertising and marketing continue to emphasize this “need”.
+No baby needs to take a bottle as an entrance requirement for kindergarten—instead all children will eventually learn to drink from an open cup (not a “sippy” cup which is, essentially, a bottle).
 It is true that an older baby will often not take a bottle if not used to it.
 This is no great loss.
 So, why not teach baby to use an open cup?
 Babies can learn to take a cup at birth, though there is not usually a reason to for them to do so.
 See our video clip of a 2 or 3 week old baby drinking from a cup.
 In this case the baby is being cup fed to avoid a bottle.
 He is not yet able to latch on to the breast.

 However, if the breastfeeding parent needs to be separated from the baby for any reason, the baby can drink her milk from an open cup.
 This is best learned when baby is not ravenous (see the information sheet “Finger and Cup Feeding”).
 At about 6 months or even younger, the baby can start learning to use a cup, and usually will be quite good at drinking from a cup by about 7-8 months of age, if not sooner.
 If the breastfeeding parent is returning to paid work at about 6 months or before, there is also no need to start bottles or formula.
 In this situation, solids may be started somewhat earlier than 6 months of age (say 4 or 5 months of age), so that by the time the mother is working outside the home, the baby can be getting most of his food and liquid, when the mother is not with him, off a spoon.
 As he gets older, the cup may be used more and more for liquids.
 You and the baby can manage without his taking bottles.
 Do not try to starve the baby into taking a bottle if he refuses to accept one.
 Your baby is not being stubborn; rather, he does not know how to use an artificial nipple.
 He also may not like the taste of formula, which is understandable.